dodgeblaster/sasscourse/assignment/01_SassBlog/README.md

 6. Is the code free of any merge conflicts?
 7. Is the site hosted somewhere (AWS or Netlify or any other service you want to use)?
 8. Must have a working mobile menu built with Javascript (you can probably copy the code for this from your js assignment #2)
+9. The design must have a color scheme other than monochome

 If your group decides to only do the desktop mocks and fails to make it responsive, you can get a maximum of 80%.
 If your team also makes it responsive based on the mobile mocks, you will be able to get 100%.